 It's like the story from Breitbart.

-Today the uh Judiciary Committee House is going to hear testimony from Americans who have lost loved ones to criminal alien violence.
+Today, the Judiciary Committee House is going to hear testimony from Americans who have lost loved ones to criminal alien violence.

 Illegal aliens.

-There's another story here, folks, about uh immigrant who is a convicted felon accused in fatal stabbing, this new London, Connecticut Haitian immigrant who was released from prison in January after serving a sentence for attempted murder back in custody on a murder charge and the death of a Connecticut woman last month.
+There's another story here, folks, of a immigrant who is a convicted felon accused in fatal stabbing, this new London, Connecticut Haitian immigrant, who was released from prison in January after serving a sentence for attempted murder, back in custody on a murder charge in the death of a Connecticut woman last month.

 And all this was to discredit Trump.